DeltaRig/Angular/README.md

 > ng new project_name

-To it run in localhost
+To it run in localhost (the default is localhost:4200)

 > ng serve